embedml/ROS-Workshop-Fall-2024/part-2/module-6-behavior-trees/README.md

 ## Milestone 0: Set up module.

-Build the workshop, where `module-6` is the IMAGE_NAME:
+Build the workshop, where `embedml/ros-humble-workshop:module-6` is the IMAGE_NAME:

 ```bash
 HINT:  docker (DO YOU RECALL THIS COMMAND?) .
 (DO YOU RECALL THIS COMMAND?)
 IMAGE_NAME
 ```

+(Note: this module should build properly on Powershell, but if you encounter issues, then run `docker rmi -f embedml/ros-humble-workshop:module-6` and run `docker pull embedml/ros-humble-workshop:module-6` before continuing.)

 Run the docker image and link your local directory to a folder inside the docker container: